 5. Make Yourself a Sandwich

 Well, not that type of sandwich (unless you’re hungry – in which case, by all means)!
 We’ll want to sandwich the puzzle between the reinforcing foamcore backing and acrylic front.
 On a flat surface, carefully slide your puzzle face-up onto the backing, and simply place the acrylic front on top, ensuring all components are nice and snug.
 And there you have it—your puzzle will be supported and preserved for a long time to come.

 6. Show Off Your Accomplishment

-Set your foamcore backing, puzzle and acrylic front combination into the frame and secure it with the proper hardware and you are ready to show that masterful mosaic off to your friends.
-I have no doubt they’ll want to join you in putting together the next one.
+Once the puzzle is fully dry, mounted on your backing, and laying snug under your acrylic front, simply slide the “sandwich” into the frame and secure it with the proper hardware.
+And voilà!
+You are ready to show off that masterful mosaic.
+We have no doubt they’ll want to join you in putting together the next one.

-I meant it when I said that finishing a big puzzle is a feat worthy of framing.
-We would love to see your finished creations.
-Tag us on social with the hashtag #framingjoy and we will marvel at your work, and may just show it off to our Creative Community!
+Finishing a puzzle is a feat worth framing, and we would love to see your finished work!
+Tag us on Facebook or Instagram with the hashtag #framingjoy and we might just feature yours!